-Locate and click on the pull-down menu arrow under the Print to the following port: field, similar to what is shown in Figure 2-7.4.1.
+Examine the Print to the following port: field.
+It will be similar to what is shown in Figure 2-7.4.1.

-In our example we have a PostScript 3 (PS3) printer driver for our digital duplicator already installed on our computer.
+In our example, we have a PostScript 3 (PS3) printer driver for our digital duplicator already installed on our computer.
 It is currently attached to the LPT1: printer/parallel port (performed during the initial setup described under Installing a Printer Driver, in this chapter).